zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/idp_attributes.md

 ## Introduction

-This document provides you the detail description of each IdP attribute and their default value for deploy-time and runtime configuration.
+This document provides you the detail description of each IdP attribute and their default value for deploy-time configuration.
 You need to use these attributes when configuring the SAML module to create the IdP configuration.
 For more details, see [Non-default Configuration](/appstore/modules/saml/#non-default).

 ## Identity Configuration